 From there, the sequencing depends on your treatment mix and competitive market.
 A practice in a dense urban market with strong implant volume should prioritize implant SEO and paid search for implant campaigns.
 A practice building a cosmetic portfolio in a suburban market may see faster returns from content marketing targeting the "Invisalign vs braces" and "veneers cost" searches that represent patients early in their decision journey.

-Most practices we work with have tried a generalist dental marketing agency before moving to a specialist.
+Most practices we work with have tried a generalist dental SEO specialist before moving to a dental-only agency.
 The difference isn't the channel — it's the depth in dental SEO services and local reputation systems built specifically for implant and Invisalign cases.
 A generalist agency optimizes for traffic.
 A specialist optimizes for the specific patient types who represent 80% of your revenue.

 See exactly where your practice stands